When we think of brave women of the Bible, Deborah and Esther come straight to mind, but have you ever heard of Jehosheba?

 As many times as I have read through this section of scripture, I clearly missed this very important nugget of information.
 Her bravery, which I believe was based on an unshakable faith, preserved David’s “seed.”
 God put the right person, in the right place, at the right time and assured the eventual fulfillment of his prophecy to King David that the Messiah, the King of kings, would stem from his royal line.
 (For a more detailed explanation of the Davidic Covenant and its importance, click here.)

 Jehosheba was a no-kidding princess whose actions protecting the Davidic royal line.
 She saved a baby boy, a royal heir, from annihilation all while putting herself in great danger.
 Based on what we can extrapolate from scripture, Jehosheba’s story probably goes something like this (in my own words):

-It is 841 BC in the city of Jerusalem, the capitol of the southern kingdom of Judah.
-Word arrives to the palace that Jehosheba’s half-brother and the king of Judah, Ahaziah, has just been killed.
+It is 841 BC in the city of Jerusalem, the capital of the southern kingdom of Judah.
+Word arrives at the palace that Jehosheba’s half-brother and the king of Judah, Ahaziah, have just been killed.
 King Ahaziah had taken a trip to the northern kingdom of Israel.
 He embroiled himself in a chariot’s captain’s coup against a wicked royal family and got himself killed.

 She needs to find the best way to escape and get to God’s temple, the least likely place the Baal worshiper Athaliah will ever visit.
 After determining a clear path of safety, Jehosheba finds a trusted servant to relay a message to her husband.
 “I was unusually detained, but I will meet you this evening at the House of the Lord.”
 She returns to her nephew and his nurse with food and water.
 After waiting for the cover of night, all three sneak out of the palace grounds and head towards the temple.